Physical aspects of symmetry breaking in Bose gases at thermal equilibrium: Introduction

-In the context of ideal gases, irreversibility is understood as entropy maximization at the Boltzmann equilibrium, as formulated by the second law of thermodynamics.
+In the context of non-interacting gases, irreversibility is understood as entropy maximization at the Boltzmann equilibrium, as formulated by the second law of thermodynamics.
 A daily observation of experiments is that time passes irreversibly in one direction, which can e. g. be counted with an atomic clock that measures the pings of oscillating photons or atoms, respectively, at the edges of a microwave cavity or by the number of decays of atoms in an atomic crystal, to define a unit of time.
 However, since non-interacting gases do not obey dissipation or inelastic collisions, the dynamics of ideal many-body processes are completely reversible in time, and the fundamental process for breaking time or phase gauge symmetries must not depend on the interactions of a many-particle system \cite{ref-11}.
-It is, therefore, in particular, not trivial to combine the theory of ideal gases with the concept of forward propagating time - since, as argued before, time principally obeys a (reflection) symmetry for non-interacting atomic systems.

-Relating ideal gases to the concept of spontaneous symmetry breaking in Bose-Einstein condensates in terms of breaking the phase gauge invariance in the quantum system is another delicate task \cite{ref-12}, and one may further ask whether or if the forward propagation of a time variable as defined in physical units is it related to a sort of broken phase gauge symmetry in a non-interacting many-body quantum system?
-What is the relation of one-directional time propagation, symmetry breaking at the phase transition for Bose-Einstein condensation, and the occurrence of a quantum field with a well-defined, but presumably random phase that describes the wave nature of the quantum system?